MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-movefileexa.md

 The move and deletion operations are carried out at boot time in the same order that they are specified in the
      calling application.
 To delete a directory that has files in it at boot time, first delete the files.

-<b>Windows Server 2003 and Windows XP:  </b>For information about special situations where <b>MOVEFILE_DELAY_UNTIL_REBOOT</b>
-     functionality can fail, and a suggested workaround solution, see
-     <a href="Http://go.microsoft.com/fwlink/p/?linkid=117125">Files are not exchanged when Windows Server 2003 restarts if you use the MoveFileEx function to schedule a replacement for some files</a>
-     in the Help and Support Knowledge Base.

 If a file is moved across volumes, <b>MoveFileEx</b> does not
      move the security descriptor with the file.
 The file is assigned the default security descriptor in the